 - Create good memories through a family tradition

 - Model all of the skills they want their children to learn

-Where else can you get so much for such a small investment in time?
-Family meetings provide a wonderful family tradition that may carry on for generations.
-A funny story about that: my children loved family meetings when they were six to twelve or so.
+My children loved family meetings when they were four to twelve or so.
 Then they started complaining, as typical teens do, about how stupid family meetings were.
-I asked them to humor me, and that we could shorten the time from 30 minutes to 15 minutes.
+I asked them to humor me, and that we could shorten the time from 30 minutes to 15.

 One day Mary, one of the complainers, spent the night at a friend’s house.
 The next day she announced, “That family is so screwed up.
 They should be having family meetings.”
 When Mary went off to college, she initiated regular “family meetings” with her roommates and said they would not have survived without them.

 If you need help getting your Family Meetings started, consider getting the Family Meeting Album.
 This download product provides a step-by-step process for starting and organizing family meetings.
 A family meeting album can be as much fun as a photo album.
 You and your family will chuckle as you look back at past challenges you solved together.
 You will enjoy looking at your family mottos, gratitude pages, mistakes you learned from, problems you solved, fun things you did together, and meals you planned.
 This album is designed so you can insert a photo of YOUR family to create your own Family Meeting Album.
 You can print out many of the pages over and over to use each week.